jasonsong93/archlinux-steps/README.md

 Personal notes on how to actually set this up, following the official ArchWiki.
 This assumes that you have already acquired an ISO installation image which can be found below.

+Also, feel free to just use `archinstall` - however, I think this is still a great learning excercise.

 Download links:
 [Arch Linux Downloads](https://archlinux.org/download/)
 [Rufus to burn ISO](https://rufus.ie/en/)